Introduction to EBP

 |All others||hold||Same as DEFAULT|

 Set additional parameters to lpr or define new spooling programs by setting its output class descriptors to a command name optional parameters, including redirection parameters.
-For example, the following configuration will configure
+For example, the following:

-- output class L configured to send to a remote printer,
+- output class P configured to send to a remote printer,

 - output class S is configured to append all output to a file,